Greater Lansing has Lake and River Fun for Boating Adventures

 Places to Kayak & Canoe – Boating Rentals in the Lansing Area

-Note: Some launches or rental locations may be closed or have mask or vaccination policies in place.
+Note: Some launches or rental locations may be closed.
 We suggest that you check the location’s website or Facebook page before venturing out, and save this list in case you need a Plan B!

 There are so many places to get out on the water around Greater Lansing!

-Here are top picks for places to kayak, canoe, and boat in Greater Lansing:
+Here are top picks for places to kayak, canoe, and boat:

 Burchfield Park 881 Grovenburg Rd, Holt, 48842 Memorial Day Weekend through Labor Day Burchfield offers canoe and kayak rentals on the river and pedal boat rental on the pond. |